looker-open-source/pylookml/lookml/docs/source/introduction.rst

-pyLookML
+Introduction
 =========================================
 pyLookML is a metaprogramming interface for the LookML language.
 It leverages the `lkml <https://pypi.org/project/lkml/>`_ parser to interpret raw lookml files then adds an object oriented API allowing easy programitic manipulaiton of the file.
-Visit the repo `here <https://github.com/llooker/lookml/>`_:
+Visit the repo `here <https://github.com/llooker/lookml/>`_.

-Quickstart Examples
+Quickstart
 -------------------
 Install pylookml package via pip